-Ross Cole started learning piano in primary school but after two years the teacher said she could not control him and had no talent so I stopped.
-I then went to North Sydney Boys High, joined the brass band playing Euphonium and loved it and music.
-By final year Ross was playing cornet and trombone in two different music groups and the following year, 1955, won the State Junior Trombone Title.
+Ross Cole started learning piano in primary school but after two years the teacher said she could not control him and had no talent so he stopped.
+Ross then went to North Sydney Boys High, joined the brass band playing Euphonium and loved it and music.
+By his final year Ross was playing cornet and trombone in two different music groups and the following year, 1955, won the State Junior Trombone Title.

 Over the next 20 odd years music was still a very strong hobby while he married and had a number of career changes.
 However, in 1979 while lecturing at UTS and Sydney TAFE he met his present wife Marilyn with whom he had gone through infant school at Willoughby and they were married shortly after this with 5 children between them.